 I'm originally from a small town called Beauceville, not too far from Québec city (yes, I’m Canadian French).
 I have have travelled frequently to Europe since 2003 and have lived in England and in Poland during those years.
 Meeting passionate people, visiting historical places, and helping heritage buildings attract more clients is where all the joy is!

-Please note that I'm a member of the Association For Historical And Fine Art Photography in the UK.
+I'm a member of the Association For Historical And Fine Art Photography in the UK.